force-h2020/force-bdss-plugin-nevergrad/doc/source/introduction.rst

 generated when all the data entries are available.

 Setting the ``verbose_run`` to ``False`` will result in no data entries exposed to the user during the optimization.
-When the optimization budget is finally spent by the optimizer, the ``NevergradOptimizerEngine`` will identify the Pareto front, and notify the user with the Pareto-optimal data entries.
+When the optimization is finished, the ``NevergradOptimizerEngine`` will identify the Pareto front, and notify the user with the Pareto-optimal data entries.